Skip to main content

 An Epidemic of Loneliness: Why Are We Lonely in a World So Full?

-It was a crisp day in Havenwood, and the sky was brooding—dark clouds laced with that impatient energy before a thunderstorm, as if even the heavens felt the town’s growing melancholy.
-It wasn’t the kind of town you’d expect to be cloaked in loneliness.
-Quaint stone cottages lined the narrow, winding roads, and the trees had that sage-like stillness that you only see in stories and dreams.
+It was a crisp day in Havenwood, and the sky was brooding—dark clouds laced with impatient energy before a thunderstorm, as if even the heavens felt the town’s growing melancholy.
+It was not the kind of town you would expect to be cloaked in loneliness.
+Stone cottages lined the narrow, winding roads, and the trees had that sage-like stillness that you only see in stories and dreams.

 I hadn’t been here long when the problem struck me like a slap in the face: everyone was obsessed with finding The One, as if every single person was but half a person, wandering through life like a lost sock in search of its pair.
 How did a town of charming individuals turn into a place of lonely hearts, staring wistfully into cups of tea and obsessing over dating apps?
 This was no simple “singles’ crisis”—it was an outright epidemic of loneliness.